poonamparhar/poonamparhar.github.io/_posts/2023-05-15-dynamic_compiler_threads.markdown

 ## Summary

 With certain workloads, enabling UseDynamicNumberOfCompilerThreads can end up creating a large number of per-thread memory arenas resulting in an undesirable increase in memory footprint for a Java process.
 This behavior can be controlled by either using -XX:-UseDynamicNumberOfCompilerThreads or -XX:-ReduceNumberOfCompilerThreads, or by lowering the maximum number of malloc arenas, or by invoking 'jcmd System.trim_native_heap' periodically against your Java application.
-Please note that all of these solutions might have some imapct on your application performance.
+Please note that all of these solutions might have some impact on your application performance.